 Julia Kilpatrick, MJ, BA Hon.
 (English / français)

-Julia Kilpatrick oversees the Pembina Institute's communications program, including planning and strategy, media relations, audience engagement, and the development and delivery of the Institute’s many research publications and online resources.
+Julia Kilpatrick oversees the Pembina Institute's communications department, including planning and strategy, media relations, audience engagement, and the development and delivery of the Institute’s many research publications and online resources.
 Read full bio...

 Devika Shah, MBA

-Devika's role is to strengthen Pembina's capacity to advance sustainable energy solutions by strategically engaging individuals and organizations in the work of the Institute.
-In particular, she is focused on building Pembina's network of external relationships, attracting philanthropic support to the organization and enlisting key influencers to serve as "ambassadors" for Pembina's policy solutions.
+Devika is a senior advisor to the Pembina Institute, with a focus on clean energy economy initiatives within the federal sphere.
+She also spent five and a half years as director of strategic relationships for the institute, focused on building Pembina's network of external relationships, attracting philanthropic support to the organization and enlisting key influencers to serve as "ambassadors" for Pembina's policy solutions.
 Read full bio...

 Tim Weis, M.Sc., PhD, P.Eng.
 (English / français)